axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-19-RADICAL Government.markdown

 <div style="display: none;">In this document I get to lay down some my thoughts, albeit unpolished, about government.</div>

 <div> <!-- Opening Quotes -->
- <pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif; ">If the land-value tax were adopted as the sole means of raising [USA] government revenue, it would have funded [in 2009] less than half of the federal budget, and none of the budgets of all 50 states and thousands of cities, towns, and counties.<sup id="fnref1"><a href="#fn1" rel="endnotes">1</a></sup></pre>
+ <pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif; white-space: normal; ">If the land-value tax were adopted as the sole means of raising [USA] government revenue, it would have funded [in 2009] less than half of the federal budget, and none of the budgets of all 50 states and thousands of cities, towns, and counties.<sup id="fnref1"><a href="#fn1" rel="endnotes">1</a></sup></pre>
  <br>
  <pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif">"Higher taxes are not the solution …"<sup id="fnref2"><a href="#fn2" rel="endnotes">2</a></sup></pre>
 </div>